SQL Server 2012 allows you to continue to recover a database even in the case there are errors.

 You have the ability to control if the operation will look for errors and if it encounters any errors, you also can specify if it should continue or stop.

-If such a backup does contain such a checksum you can use the RESTORE and RESTORE VERIFYONLY options to look for errors which are caused by the media.
+If such a backup does contain such a checksum you can use the RESTORE and RESTORE VERIFYONLY options to look for errors that are caused by the media.

-SQL Server has suppor for up to three types of checksum operations: a checksum operation for pages, a checksum for log blocks and checksums for backups.
+SQL Server has support for up to three types of checksum operations: a checksum operation for pages, a checksum for log blocks, and checksums for backups.